You install Valorant, set your usual shooter settings, and now you want to compete with other players in Ranked Mode. But how does that work exactly?

-To get your first rank, you have to play a total of 5 placement matches in the competitive mode.
+To get your first rank, you have to play 5 placement matches in the competitive mode.
 It’s sort of like a warm-up, which determines your ranking positing.
 Duly note that these matches act as a backbone for your overall ranking position.
-If you perform well in these matches, you will have a higher rank right away.
+Thus, if you perform well in these matches, you will have a higher rank right away.

-There are eight ranks in Valorant, with a total of 3 tiers except the last one.
-It means that you can push or drop 22 possible levels, each having its skill batch.
+There are eight ranks in Valorant, with a total of 3 levels except the last one.
+This means that you can rise or fall 22 possible levels, with each level having its own skill batch.

 According to Valorant official blog post, “winning games is the most important factor in gaining rank.”
 However, your performance will also have a more significant impact on the game.

 As you may have guessed, Valorant does indeed incorporate a points system.
-Though it isn’t apparent, the hidden MMR/ELO system is responsible for providing you points that determine your rank.
+Though it isn’t apparent, the hidden MMR/ELO system is responsible for providing you with points that determine your rank.
 And as mentioned before, the allotted points are based on your performance.
-Don’t expect any flashy animations while you climb the rank ladder.
-All you’ll notice is your rank-tier under your name.
+So don’t expect any flashy animations while you climb the rank ladder.
+Instead, all you’ll notice is your rank-tier under your name.

-You can quickly get a rank up or down by playing every two matches.
+You can quickly get a rank up or down.
 If you play well in your placement matches, you can easily rank to the highest placement in the selected tier.
 The only downside is that you can’t see your rank progress.
 It’s hidden and only showcases some performance-based statistics throughout each Valorant Act.